quark-zju/pingstat/README.md

 Pictures and rrd files will be written in current directory.

-If you want to keep pingstat running for several hosts in background.
-Check `keep.sh`.
+If you want to run pingstat as a daemon, check `keep.sh`.

 Configuration
 =============